How to Elevate Your Employer Branding to Attract Top Talent

 • Getting clear on your company culture and investing in activities that will strengthen it

 If you’re seeing a theme here, that’s no accident.
 Your employer brand as it pertains to would-be employees is largely determined by the people who already work at your company.
-Put them first and everything else will fall into place with your employer brand.
+Put them first, and everything else will align with your employer brand.

 One of the best ways to learn where you’re succeeding and where you’re falling short as an employer is to ask the people who work for you.
 Consider offering an anonymous, all-staff survey to gauge employees’ perception of the company and gather feedback on opportunities for improvement.
 This is something powerhouse companies like Google, Amazon, and Intel do regularly (it’s no coincidence that they’re also consistently ranked among the most desirable places to work).